iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

 ---
 ##  Import any data from JSON API

-We are using data from https://data.askbhunte.com/api/v1/covid.
+Welcome to our data exploration journey! 🚀 In this exciting venture, we're harnessing the power of data from the renowned source https://data.askbhunte.com/api/v1/covid.
+Our toolkit is all set, and we're armed with two remarkable packages:

-We are going to use below packages.
+1. **`jsonlite`**: This versatile gem brings JSON data and R data types together in a harmonious symphony.
+With its bidirectional mapping prowess, we'll seamlessly navigate between JSON and R's essential data forms.

-* `jsonlite` : It implements a bidirectional mapping between JSON data and the most important R data types.
+2. **`RCurl`**: Picture this as your virtual gateway to the online universe.
+With this tool in hand, we'll effortlessly access URIs, data, and services using the mighty force of HTTP.

-* `RCurl` : Which help to provides the necessary tools for accessing URIs, data and services via HTTP.
+So buckle up as we dive into the world of data transformation and exploration, armed with these incredible packages.
+Together, we'll unravel insights, uncover trends, and make data sing! 📊🌐

 ```R
 install.packages('RCurl')